Cyanide: Niche uses

 Potassium ferrocyanide is used to achieve a blue color on cast bronze sculptures during the final finishing stage of the sculpture.
 On its own, it will produce a very dark shade of blue and is often mixed with other chemicals to achieve the desired tint and hue.
 It is applied using a torch and paint brush while wearing the standard safety equipment used for any patina application: rubber gloves, safety glasses, and a respirator.
 The actual amount of cyanide in the mixture varies according to the recipes used by each foundry.

 Cyanide is also used in jewelry-making and certain kinds of photography such as sepia toning.

 Although usually thought to be toxic, cyanide and cyanohydrins increase germination in various plant species.

 Human poisoning

 Deliberate cyanide poisoning of humans has occurred many times throughout history.

 Common salts such as sodium cyanide are involatile but water-soluble, so are poisonous by ingestion.
 Hydrogen cyanide is a gas, making it more indiscriminately dangerous, however it is lighter than air and rapidly disperses up into the atmosphere, which makes it ineffective as a chemical weapon.
-Poisoning by hydrogen cyanide is more effective in an enclosed space, such as a gas chamber.
-Most significantly, hydrogen cyanide released from pellets of Zyklon-B was used extensively in the extermination camps of the Holocaust.